Protist shell

 Many protists have protective shells or tests, usually made from silica (glass) or calcium carbonate (chalk).
+Protists are a diverse group of eukaryote organisms that are not plants, animals, or fungi.
+They are typically microscopic unicellular organisms that live in water or moist environments.

-Protists are mostly single-celled and microscopic.
-Their shells are often tough, mineralised forms that resist degradation, and can survive the death of the protist as a microfossil.
+Protists shells are often tough, mineralised forms that resist degradation, and can survive the death of the protist as a microfossil.
 Although protists are typically very small, they are ubiquitous.
 Their numbers are such that their shells play a huge part in the formation of ocean sediments and in the global cycling of elements and nutrients.

-Overview
+The role of protist shells depends on the type of protist.
+Protists such as diatoms and radiolaria have intricate, glass-like shells made of silica that are hard and protective, and serve as a barrier to prevent water loss.
+The shells have small pores that allow for gas exchange and nutrient uptake.
+Coccolithophores and foraminifera also have hard protective shells, but the shells are made of calcium carbonate.
+These shells can help with buoyancy, allowing the organisms to float in the water column and move around more easily.

+In addition to protection and support, protist shells also serve scientists as a means of identification.
+By examining the characteristics of the shells, different species of protists can be identified and their ecology and evolution can be studied.